shaggyone/ems_russia/README.md

 EmsCalculator
 =============

-Introduction goes here.
+EMSCalculator - gem for spree.
+For calculating delivery price in spree.

 Example
 =======

-Example goes here.
+Just add gem to Gemfile and all must work.

-Copyright (c) 2011 [name of extension creator], released under the New BSD License
+Copyright (c) 2011 Aleksandr Kozhukhovskiy, released under the New BSD License